Skip to main content

 Using GitHub Actions with an IP allow list

-Warning: If you use an IP allow list and would also like to use GitHub Actions, you must use self-hosted runners or GitHub-hosted larger runners with static IP address ranges.
+If you use an IP allow list and would also like to use GitHub Actions, you must use self-hosted runners or GitHub-hosted larger runners with static IP address ranges.
 When using Azure private networking, IPs from your Azure subnet must be used.
 To reduce the number of required IPs, we recommend creating a load balancer to provide a single IP range for the GitHub allow list.
 For more information, see "About self-hosted runners" or "About larger runners".

 To allow your self-hosted or larger hosted runners to communicate with GitHub, add the IP address or IP address range of your runners to the IP allow list that you have configured for your enterprise.